-The broad function of the CCF is to provide a disciplined organisation in a school so that students may develop powers of leadership by means of training to promote the qualities of: Responsibility, Self-reliance, Resourcefulness, Endurance, Perseverance.
+The broad function of the CCF is to provide a disciplined organisation in a school so that students may develop powers of leadership by means of training to promote the qualities of: Responsibility, Self-reliance, Resourcefulness, Endurance and Perseverance.
 The self-confidence and self-discipline required in Service life are equally vital in the civil life of the nation today.

 These qualities are instilled within the cadets on a daily basis and not just on the days they are in uniform.
 A strong relationship is built between those cadets and staff involved in CCF as the cadets are taken out of the school learning environment and participate in a very different learning experience.
 They master new skills and see a more disciplined and regimented way of doing things.

 Once in, and showing commitment, student’s usually stay for the rest of the time they are in the academy and progress through the ranks whilst gaining awards.